pdbrown/triss/README.md

 - https://github.com/cyphar/paperback
 - ... and more

-These other tools implement [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_secret_sharing) or similar.
-A major advantage of Shamir's method is that the size of each share is linear in the size of the secret, whereas trivial secret shares grow as `O($\binom{N}{M}$)` because they include a fragment of the secret from every subset of `N` elements of size `M`.
+These all implement a form of [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_secret_sharing) or similar.
+A major advantage of Shamir's method is that the size of each share is linear in the size of the secret, whereas trivial secret shares grow as
+$O(\binom{N}{M})$ because they include a fragment of the secret from every subset of `N` elements of size `M`.

 While Shamir's secret sharing has its advantages, it's also harder to understand, and so it's harder to verify an implementation is correct.

-The secret sharing system should also produce authenticated shares, since secret sharing is malleable: a flipped bit in the ciphertext (any of the shares) leads to a flipped bit in the decoded plaintext.
-The system should support digital and paper output formats.
+Additionally, the secret sharing system should authenticate shares, since secret sharing is malleable: a flipped bit in the ciphertext (i.e. in any of the shares) leads to a flipped bit in the decoded plaintext.
+The system should also support digital and paper output formats.

 So `triss`:
 - Is an implementation of trivial secret sharing: easy to use, understand, and